BlenderCN-Org/io_scene_mudrunner/README.md

 For a static model, set `Propagate: Scale` or `Propagate: All`.
 With no constraints to set, either can be used.

 Plants have a mix of constraints that are most easily satisfied with `Propagate: All`.
 However, if you'd prefer to keep the translations and rotations of your body frames intact, you can choose `Propagate: Scale for body frames, else All`.
-This leaves translation and rotation transforms in place for any frame with a child frame whose name starts with 'cdt'.
+This leaves translation and rotation transforms in place for any frame that includes a child frame whose name starts with 'cdt'.

-The new `FlattenCoordinateRoot` setting should generally remain checked.
-This removes the extra layer of hierarchy that the original DirectX exporter used to set the coordinate system.

 By default, the `Export Materials` box is checked to support a mesh with multiple materials.